tommasongr/generator-jekyll-rocks/README.md

-# generator-jekyll-rocks
+# Generator Jekyll Rocks

 > Boost your Jekyll workflow with Grunt!
-Comes with cool features as livereload, sass, uglify, postcss and Git and FTP deploy.
+Comes with cool features as livereload, sass, uglify, postcss and Git or FTP deploy.
 You can choose also your favourite front end framework and everything is automatic!

 ## Prerequisites